Polarised Logics of Pedagogy: Crises, Contexts and Classrooms in the Global South

 This novel book demonstrates the polarised logics that exist between exploring cultural, structural, political and historical contexts as a primary focus for pedagogical research versus an interventionist agenda that isolates pedagogy and its components from their environments.

-Michele Schweisfurth is Professor of Comparative and International Education, University of Glasgow, UK.
+Michele Schweisfurth is Professor of Comparative and International Education at the University of Glasgow, UK.

-Chapter Two: Pedagogy and development in the post-COVID, mid-SDG era
+Chapter 2: Pedagogy and development in the post-COVID, mid-SDG era

-Chapter Three: Pedagogy and context, and implications for ‘best practice’
+Chapter 3: Pedagogy and context, and implications for ‘best practice’

-Chapter Five: Researching pedagogy in the Global South: divided epistemic communities
+Chapter 5: Researching pedagogy in the Global South: Divided epistemic communities

-Chapter Six: From agreeing to differ to differing to agree
+Chapter 6: From agreeing to differ to differing to agree

-Chapter Seven: A short chapter on scale: can small still be beautiful?
+Chapter 7: A short chapter on scale: Can small still be beautiful?

-Chapter Eight: Case studies – projects and pedagogy across epistemic communities
+Chapter 8: Case studies: Projects and pedagogy across epistemic communities

-Chapter Nine: What connects, works: toward epistemic humility and meaningful action
+Chapter 9: What connects, works: Toward epistemic humility and meaningful action

 ---|---|